rdkit/mmpdb/README.md

 ### 6) Use MMP to generate new structures

 The rules in a MMP database give a sort of "playbook" about the transformations which might be explored in medicinal chemistry.
-These rule can be applied to a given structure to generate new related structures, following a method related to the transform command but ignoring any property information.
+These rules can be applied to a given structure to generate new related structures, following a method related to the transform command but ignoring any property information.
 Here's an example using the default radius of 0, which means the